 • How do you deliver on our brand’s promise?

 • What keeps you from delivering on that promise?

 • What one thing would you do to improve our brand?

 We get as many people involved from within an organisation from day one.
-This reinforces the truths spoken by someone from the loading dock as well as the CEO and things move quickly.
-It is surprisingly easy for us to facilitate and it means that everyone has ownership of the brand moving forward, and they’re willing to align to their new direction.
+This reinforces the truths someone speaks from the loading dock and the CEO, and things move quickly.
+It is surprisingly easy for us to facilitate, and it means that everyone has ownership of the brand moving forward, and they’re willing to align to their new direction.
 These synergies are unstoppable brand gold.